Composting is a natural process that transforms garden and kitchen waste into a nutrient-rich material.

 Composting is a natural process where organic matter breaks down into a nutrient rich soil conditioner.
 The process uses oxygen from the air and produces carbon dioxide and water.

-Most Derbyshire residents have a garden waste collection service from their council with some allowing food waste to be included as well.
-If you aren't sure whether you can include food waste please check with your local borough/district council.
+Most Derbyshire residents have a garden waste collection service from their council.
+Five of the eight Derbyshire councils collect food waste in with garden waste and one collects food waste separately.
+If you aren't sure whether you can include food waste with your garden waste please check with your local borough or district council.
 The material collected through these schemes is sent for composting.

 By composting this material we stop it going to landfill.
 This reduces the creation of methane (a harmful greenhouse gas) which is made when organic waste (like garden and food waste, cardboard and paper) breaks down without air.